Soothing Sleep Music For Babies: Calming Bedtime Song All Night

 The Science of Music for Baby Sleep

-After spending months in the womb, where they were surrounded by rhythmic noises like your heartbeat, blood flow, and the muffled melody of your voice, babies are born into a world that is quite loud.
+Babies are born into a world that is very noisy.
+Before they are born, they spend months in the womb listening to rhythmic sounds like your heartbeat, blood flow, and the muffled melody of your voice.
 Soothing sleep music for babies typically uses the same calming patterns to make them feel safe and comfortable.

 Studies have demonstrated that soothing lullabies can lower the stress hormone cortisol in babies.
 Journal of Clinical Nursing published a study found that babies who listened to lullabies had lower heart rates and better sleep patterns than babies who didn't.
 Another study by the National Institutes of Health revealed that music therapy helped premature babies eat better and gain weight, probably because it helped them sleep better.